liekekuiper/AgingMicrobiome/README.md

 This project investigates the relationship between the stool microbiome and human aging across multiple population-based cohorts and sequencing platforms (16S rRNA gene amplicon sequencing and shotgun metagenomics).
-We identify robust stool microbiome signatures associated with chronological age and frailty across cohorts, and validate these findings for chronological age and mortality in external cohorts.
+We identify robust stool microbiome signatures associated with chronological age and the frailty index across six US and Dutch large-scale cohorts, and validate these findings for chronological age and mortality in an external cohort.

 ---